Sequence-of-Constraints MPC: Reactive Timing-Optimal Control of Sequential Manipulation

 \section{Abstract}

 Task and Motion Planning has made great progress in solving hard sequential manipulation problems.
 However, a gap between such planning formulations and control methods for reactive execution remains.
 In this paper we propose a model predictive control approach dedicated to robustly execute a single sequence of constraints, which corresponds to a discrete decision sequence of a TAMP plan.
 We decompose the overall control problem into three sub-problems (solving for sequential waypoints, their timing, and a short receding horizon path) that each is a non-linear program solved online in each MPC cycle.
 The resulting control strategy can account for long-term interdependencies of constraints and reactively plan for a timing-optimal transition through all constraints.
-We additionally propose phase backtracking when running constraints are missed, leading to a fluent re-initiation behavior that is robust to perturbations and interferences by an experimenter.
+We additionally propose phase backtracking when running constraints of the current phase cannot be fulfilled, leading to a fluent re-initiation behavior that is robust to perturbations and interferences by an experimenter.